 PLANISPHERE is a network agency for creative production and strategic consulting.
-It presents “ON,” a bespoke event that it has created for the Kunstmuseum Basel, which combines music, contemporary art and design – and results in a Gesamtkunstwerk.
+It presented “ON,” a bespoke event that it created for the Kunstmuseum Basel and which combines music, contemporary art, and design – resulting in a unique, explorative Gesamtkunstwerk.

 INT studio proposes “Interactive Replicas,” a new and tactile way of experimenting with museum objects: By manipulating 3D printed miniatures, visitors or customers can interact on screen with the digitized artwork.

-Anuvad is a research studio founded by Chhail Khalsa that aims to “humanize” e-textiles through traditional craft techniques.
+Anuvad is a research studio founded by Chhail Khalsa that aims to “humanize” e-textiles through traditional, ethically-founded craft techniques.

-“Oblo” is a predictive heat device which collects weather data in order to anticipate heat demand.
+“Oblo” is a predictive heat device that collects weather data in order to anticipate heat demand.

 The design agency Superdot demonstrates the power of data visualization with “Out of Balance,” an interactive data story that highlights the global societal problem of wage inequality.